Lee Lightfoot Rhodes

-Lee Lightfoot Rhodes (March 6, 1864 – December 17, 1936) was an American politician who was influential in the Texas state socialist party from its inception until his death in 1936, he served in the Texas House of Representatives from 1895 to 1897 as a Populist.
+Lee Lightfoot Rhodes (March 6, 1864 – December 17, 1936) was an American politician who was influential in the Texas state Socialist Party from its inception until his death in 1936, he served in the Texas House of Representatives from 1895 to 1897 as a Populist.

 Early life

 Rhodes was born on March 6, 1864, in Panola County, Mississippi, the son of John C. H. Rhodes and J. A. F. Rhodes, he was one of eight children.
 His family migrated to Van Zandt County, Texas in the early 1870s, where he married Jennie Presley and fathered four daughters and a son.

 Early political career

 Rhodes political career began in the late 1880s when he joined the Union Labor Party and attended the first of many conventions which aimed to create the Texas State Federation of Labor, where he served on the executive committee.
-Rhodes first sought elective office in 1890, when he ran a failed campaign for state senator under the Union Labor Party for senate district 7 which included his home county of Van Zandt.
-Despite being endorsed by the local Republican party, Rhodes lost this election handily, and this marked the beginning of his lifelong opposition to the two party system, especially the democratic party.
+Rhodes first sought elective office in 1890, when he ran a failed campaign for state senator under the Union Labor Party for District 7 of the Texas Senate which included his home county of Van Zandt.
+Despite being endorsed by the local Republican Party, Rhodes lost this election handily, and this marked the beginning of his lifelong opposition to the two party system, especially the Democratic Party.

-In 1891 Rhodes joined the Populist party, he stated that the Democrats and Republicans could not represent the will of the people and claimed that the Democratic party “locates the head of its national ticket in Wall street and the tail in the west” and the republicans “puts [their] head in the west and [their] tail in Wall street.”
+In 1891 Rhodes joined the Populist Party, he stated that the Democrats and Republicans could not represent the will of the people and claimed that the Democratic Party “locates the head of its national ticket in Wall Street and the tail in the west” and the Republican Party “puts [their] head in the west and [their] tail in Wall street.”
 He became an active member of the party, and attended the 1892 national convention as a delegate.

 In 1894 Rhodes defeated incumbent John T. Currey by a margin of 2,022 votes to 1,349 to become the state representative for the 100th district, which consisted of Van Zandt County.
 In the twenty-fourth legislature he served on four committees: Agricultural Affairs, Mining and Minerals, and Private Land Claims.
 He also proposed four bills during his term, but like many Populist efforts in the state legislature, none of the bills were passed.
 Rhodes’s time as legislator defined his ideology as an advocate of farmers and laborers.
 In 1896 he was defeated for re-election by John T. Currey (the man he had beaten two years earlier) and withdrew from the political scene for the remainder of the 1890s.